St. Catherine's Church

 History:

-- There is evidence of St Katharinen's Church dating back to 1248.
-It was already a parish church, which was first documented by name in 1253.
+- Evidence of St. Katharinen Church dates back to the year 1248.
+It was already a parish church, a fact first documented by name in 1253.

-- During excavations in 1990, foundation walls of a small predecessor building with 8 circularly arranged column foundations and small remains of outer walls were found, which suggest an 8-cornered central building with 3 eastern apses (probably around 1200).
-These were possibly modelled on the Church of the Holy Sepulchre in Jerusalem, probably in connection with a Third Crusade (1189/90-1192) in which Bishop Arnold took part († 1190 near Acre); a replica of the Holy Sepulchre in St. Catherine's Church is documented for 1306;
+- During excavations in 1990, the foundation walls of a small earlier structure were discovered, featuring eight column bases arranged in a circle and minor remains of exterior walls, suggesting an octagonal central structure with three eastern apses (probably around 1200).
+These may have been modeled after the Church of the Holy Sepulcher in Jerusalem, likely in connection with the Third Crusade (1189/90–1192), in which Bishop Arnold participated (d.
+1190 near Acre); a replica of the Holy Sepulcher in St. Catherine’s Church is documented for 1306;

-- 1217 the celebration of St. Catherine's feast was introduced in the cathedral.
-The wheel as the city or diocese coat of arms was probably derived from St Catherine.
+- In 1217, the celebration of St. Catherine’s Day was introduced in the cathedral.
+The wheel used as the city’s and diocese’s coat of arms was likely derived from St. Catherine.

-- Since the 12th century, it has also been considered a "noble church.
+- Since the 12th century, it has also been regarded as a “church of the nobility.”

-- The Lutheran doctrine was introduced in 1543.
-Hermann Bonnus celebrated a service here on 4 February 1543 with communion in both forms.
+- In 1543, Lutheran doctrine was introduced.
+On February 4, 1543, Hermann Bonnus celebrated a service here with Holy Communion in both forms.

-- During the Thirty Years' War until the occupation of the city by the Swedes, there were predominantly Catholic clergy.
+- During the Thirty Years’ War until the city’s occupation by the Swedes, the clergy were predominantly Catholic.

 Stories / Legends:

-- St Catherine: St Catherine was a learned prince's daughter from Alexandria who renounced the idolatry of the Roman Emperor Maximus at the beginning of the 4th century and turned to Christianity.
-In order to break her unbending will, the emperor had a wheel brought to her that was lined with saws and nails.
-Catherine was to be braided on it, but the wheel was struck by lightning and shattered.
-In the end, the emperor ordered Catherine to be beheaded with a sword.
+- St. Catherine: St. Catherine was a learned princess from Alexandria who, at the beginning of the 4th century, renounced the idolatry of the Roman Emperor Maximus and turned to Christianity.
+To break her unyielding will, the emperor had a wheel brought in that was lined with saws and nails.
+Catherine was to be strapped to it, but the wheel was struck by lightning beforehand and shattered.
+Ultimately, the emperor ordered Catherine to be beheaded with a sword.

-- The wheel and sword are the attributes of her martyrdom.
+- The wheel and the sword are the symbols of her martyrdom.

-- Gravestone with Latin inscription under the vaulted arch between the nave and south aisle: "A fine prince awaits the resurrection of his tender body here, who himself, after letting his brother Maximilian Wilhelm, Duke of Brunswick-Lüneburg, out of the womb of his honourable mother alive and well, was expelled from life a little later at the threshold of life.
-What he lived is fleeting, what he lived is permanent.
-Osnabrück, in the year 1666 of the month of December" (copy of the inscription on the sarcophagus discovered in the sacristy in 1991, which was given a new place in the south aisle)
+- Tombstone with a Latin inscription beneath the vaulted arch between the nave and the south aisle: “Here awaits the resurrection of his tender body, a noble prince who, after having brought his brother Maximilian Wilhelm, Duke of Brunswick-Lüneburg, alive and well from the womb of his most venerable mother, was cut off from life a little later at the threshold of life.
+Fleeting is what he lived; enduring is what he lives on.
+Osnabrück, in the year 1666, in the month of December” (Copy of the inscription from the sarcophagus discovered in the sacristy in 1991, which was relocated to the south aisle)

 Good to know